-- All beneficiaries remain eligible for TRICARE Standard.
-Watch this video to learn how to use TRICARE Standard.
+- All beneficiaries remain eligible for TRICARE Select.
+Watch this video to learn how to use TRICARE Select.

 - The PSA changes don’t affect other TRICARE benefits, such as pharmacy or dental coverage.

-If you were among those affected, you were automatically switched from TRICARE Prime to TRICARE Standard effective September 30, 2013.
+If you were among those affected, you were automatically switched from TRICARE Prime to TRICARE Select effective September 30, 2013.
 Your regional contractor should have sent you a letter confirming this change.

 So, what’s next?

-To help cover these out-of-pocket costs, you may want consider USBA TRICARE Standard/Extra Supplement Plan.
-It’s an affordable way to help fill the gap between what TRICARE Standard pays and what you have to pay.
+To help cover these out-of-pocket costs, you may want consider USBA TRICARE Select Supplement Plan.
+It’s an affordable way to help fill the gap between what TRICARE pays and what you have to pay.

-Important Note: If you’re eligible for TRICARE Standard, you’re guaranteed acceptance for the USBA TRICARE Standard/Extra Supplement Plan regardless of your health.
+Important Note: If you’re eligible for TRICARE Select, you’re guaranteed acceptance for the USBA TRICARE Select Supplement Plan regardless of your health.
 There are no health questions to answer and no medical exam is required.
 When you apply, your coverage is guaranteed.